ATKoala/automated-plan-checking/README.md

 ![Running in spyder](docs/images/running-in-spyder.png)
     - In the image above, the program folder was renamed from automated-plan-checking-master to automated-plan-checking.

-3. It may be desirable to use the [settings file](settings.txt) and specify different input locations depending on where your dicoms are.
+3. It may be desirable to use the [settings file](settings.txt) and specify different input locations depending on where your dicoms are, each time you run the program.

 More options for usage can be found in the [User guide](docs/User-Guide.pdf).